dschmenk/LightCycles/README.md

 P.S.
 If you notice keypresses aren’t being recognized, make sure CAPS LOCK is down - there was only upper case on the original Apple ][.

+# Source Code Update!

+The original developer has granted permission to post the source code for the game!
+I've updated the source to be compatible with modern tools for building in current environments - who still has a working PDP-10?

 ## How to build:

 LightCycles is built with the **acme** assembler (available here: http://acme-crossass.sourceforge.net).
 I use version 0.91.
 To build the binary, simply type: